yashashreetrivedi/TwoFactorAuthenticationProject/README.md

  ## Starting Application
-   Navigate to RauschSturnProject folder and there will be two projects. one angular frondend and .net web api backend
+   Open TwoFactorAuthenticationProject folder,  Navigate to RauschSturnProject folder and there will be two projects. one angular frondend and .net web api backend

  ## Run Backend Project
   1. Go inside AuthApi folder and open AuthApi.sln in visual studio.